 1. Carries out academic advisement responsibilities in a positive and helpful way: 4 3 2 1 N/O 2.
 Is willing to devote time and energy to the development and improvement of curricular materials, pedagogical processes, and related programs: 4 3 2 1 N/O 3.
 Cooperates, collaborates, and promotes an environment of collegiality with peers: 4 3 2 1 N/O 4.
 Maintains a high standard of professional ethics: 4 3 2 1 N/O 5.
 Attends all scheduled, contractually-required meetings: 4 3 2 1 N/O 6.
-Completes assigned duties: 4 3 2 1 N/O NO N-TEACHING PERFORMANCE (EVALUATOR COMMENTS):

-III.
-SUMMARY OF EVALUATION:

-- Overall rating of the faculty member's teaching and non-teaching performances: - [] Exceeds expectations [] Meets expectations [] Needs improvement [] Unsatisfactory - Recommended for continued employment: - [] Yes [] No

-(If "no," a plan and timetable designed to address specific areas of improvement shall be produced and agreed upon by the faculty member, the evaluator, and the appropriate Vice President.)

-Signature of Evaluator: Date:

-Signature of Faculty Member: Date:

-Attachments to this evaluation form shall include any material provided by the faculty member to be included in the evaluation.

-A copy of this completed evaluation sheet and all attachments must be given to the faculty member reviewed.

-The faculty member's signature acknowledges receipt of the review document and does not necessarily indicate the faculty member's agreement with its content.
+Completes assigned duties: 4 3 2 1 N/O NON-TEACHING PERFORMANCE (EVALUATOR COMMENTS): III.
+COLLEGE VALUES 1.
+Caring: Treats others as equals; hears and recognizes the ideas/beliefs of others; recognizes a job well done; respects their own and others' work-life balance; brings a positive attitude to each situation.
+4 3 2 1 N/O 2.
+Communication: Follows through by returning phone calls and acknowledges correspondence with others in a timely manner; listens to feedback to help him/her grow; speaks directly with those involved; uses the open door policy; withholds judgment until the entire idea is expressed; shares all appropriate information that can be shared 4 3 2 1 N/O 3.
+Teamship: Works for the good of the group; holds him/herself and others accountable; celebrates individual and team success; identifies, utilizes and challenges strengths in him/herself and others; regularly supports team members 4 3 2 1 N/O 4.
+Innovation: Evaluates current processes and constantly looks for new and better ways to improve; solves problems with new and old ideas; openly voices new ideas; integrates his/her experiences into daily work; constantly improves; shares with others what he/she has learned from past experiences 4 3 2 1 N/O

+Appendix A (page 3 of 3)

+5. Excellence: Supports and encourages personal and profethigh ethical standards; exhibits passion and tasks; accepts no less than the highest levels and others; goes above and beyond enthusiasm in daily 4 3 2 1 N/O COLLEGE VALUES (EVALUATOR COMMENT , IV.
+SUMINI ARY OF EVALUATION: • Overall rating of the faculty member's teaching and [] Exceeds expectations [] Meets expectations [ Recommended for continued employment:[] Yes [] No (If "no," a plan and timetable designed to address specifi member, the evaluator, and the appropriate Vice Presider nd agreed upon by the faculty Signature of Evaluator: Date: Signature of Faculty Member: Date: Attachments to this evaluation form shall include any n naterial provided by the faculty member to l oe included in the evaluation.
+A copy of this completed evaluation sheet and all attac hments must be given to the faculty member reviewed.
+The faculty member's signature acknowledges receipt of the review document and does not necesso arily indicate the faculty member's agreement with its content.